-In case you want to send money to Ecuador and aren’t quite sure how to go about the process, read along for the different ways of sending money to Ecuador, the information needed, how the recipients will get the money and some factors to think through before sending.
+Sending money to Ecuador can be risky, if you are not sure how to go about the process, read along for the different ways of sending money to Ecuador.

 Sending money to Ecuador is simple and easy.
 Follow these steps to get started.